 - To provide superior capital growth and outperform the MSCI All Country World Index over the long term by investing in companies based around the world.
-The Company amended its distribution policy as of 1st July 2016.
-The Company will pay a quarterly dividend which will set at the beginning of its financial year, equal to at least 4% of the NAV at the time of announcement.
+The Company is proposing to amend its distribution policy for the year commencing on 1st July 2016.
+The Company will pay quarterly dividends which will be set at the beginning of its financial year.
+On aggregate, these payments will equal to at least 4% of the NAV at the time of announcement.
 The manager is focused on building a high conviction portfolio of typically 50 – 90 stocks, drawing on an investment process underpinned by fundamental research.
 Portfolio construction is driven by bottom-up stock selection rather than geographical or sector allocation.
 Currency exposure is predominantly hedged back towards the benchmark.
 The Company uses borrowing to gear the portfolio within a range of 5% cash to 20 geared under normal market conditions.
 The Company will repurchase its shares with the aim of maintaining an average discount of around 5% calculated with debt at par value.

 Total fund size:

 The value of investments and the income from them can go down and up, and you may not get back as much as you paid in.
 Past performance is not a guide to the future.

 For further risks associated with this trust please refer to the 'Key risks' section below.